 The number of people injured in falls every year is staggering.
 Each year, elderly adults have over 36 million falls.
 For many workers in jobs such as retail, construction, and healthcare, slip-and-fall accidents are one of the most common causes of injury and lost wages.

 Whether you are a worker, visiting a friend, on a shopping trip, or simply walking through a park, safety is your right.
 Unfortunately, when a property’s safety is neglected, slip-and-fall accidents happen.
 After you or a loved one has been injured in a slip-and-fall accident, you may feel overwhelmed and uncertain of what to do next.
+Proving damages and negligence should definitely be top of the list.

 At Kiley Law Group, we understand the physical, emotional, and financial toll that a slip-and-fall accident can take on you and your family.
 That’s why our attorneys fight tirelessly to help injured clients obtain the compensation they deserve.
 We have recovered over $1 billion in damages for our clients, and we help you get money too.